 Texas Gov. Code 501.061 states that repeat offenders of aggravated sexual assault of a child under age 14, sexual assault of a child under age 17, or indecency with a child under age 17 may elect for orchiectomy (the surgical removal of the testicles).
-Again, orchiectomy cannot be a condition of probation or parole and no official can consider an offender’s decision to get the surgery as a factor in whether he should be released on probation or parole.
+However, again, orchiectomy cannot be a condition of probation or parole and no official can consider an offender’s decision to get the surgery as a factor in whether he should be released on probation or parole.

 There are several guidelines that must be met before the state approves surgical castration including:

-- Must have had at least two sex offense convictions;
+- Must have had at least two sex offense convictions

-- Must be at least 21 years of age;
+- At least 21 years of age

-- Must request the procedure in writing;
+- Request the procedure in writing

-- Must have a mental health evaluation.
+- Must have a mental health evaluation

 Critics of the law question the effectiveness of surgical castration.
 There are testosterone boosting drugs available that can counteract the effects of castration and, in addition, it is widely accepted in professional data/reports that aggravated sexual assault has more to do with violence or psychological/psychiatric factors than it does with a person’s sex drive.